-- IP subnetting can create ONS 15454 node groups that allow you to provision non-data communications channel (DCC) connected nodes in a network. - Different IP functions and protocols can be used to achieve specific network goals.
-For example, Proxy Address Resolution Protocol (ARP) enables one LAN-connected ONS 15454 to serve as a gateway for ONS 15454s that are not connected to the LAN. - Static routes can be created to enable connections among multiple CTC sessions with ONS 15454s that reside on the same subnet with multiple CTC sessions. - ONS 15454s can be connected to Open Shortest Path First (OSPF) networks so that ONS 15454 network information is automatically communicated across multiple LANs and WANs. - The ONS 15454 SOCKS (network proxy protocol) proxy server can control the visibility and accessibility between CTC computers and ONS 15454 element nodes.
+- IP subnetting can create multiple logical ONS 15454 networks within a single Class A, B, or C IP network.
+If you do not subnet, you will only be able to use one network from your Class A, B, or C network. - Different IP functions and protocols can be used to achieve specific network goals.
+For example, Proxy Address Resolution Protocol (ARP) enables one LAN-connected ONS 15454 to serve as a gateway for ONS 15454s that are not connected to the LAN. - Static routes can be created to enable connections among multiple CTC sessions with ONS 15454s that reside on the same subnet. - ONS 15454s can be connected to Open Shortest Path First (OSPF) networks so that ONS 15454 network information is automatically communicated across multiple LANs and WANs. - The ONS 15454 SOCKS (network proxy protocol) proxy server can control the visibility and accessibility between CTC computers and ONS 15454 element nodes.